You're 41 weeks pregnant! You might not have imagined getting to this point, and you probably hoped you wouldn't!

 Remember, only 5% of babies arrive on their due date, and half of all babies arrive past their due date.
 So you aren’t outside of the norm by still being pregnant – nor are you ‘overdue'!

 Your estimated due date could have been out if you weren’t sure of your ovulation date, or your cycle is not the average 28 days.

-None of this really helps when you are feeling so impatient to meet your baby!
+But none of this really helps when you're feeling so impatient to meet your baby!

 Being 41 weeks pregnant is not comfortable either, so you are probably looking forward to having your body back.
 It’s really hard to think about relaxing, but it’s best to avoid getting stressed out.

 Stress hormones don’t help labour along – in fact, they usually stall it.
 Meditation, pregnancy massage or even acupuncture might help you feel calm and could even get labour going.